Michael MacGrath

-Michael MacGrath is an Irish lawyer who has served as a Judge of the High Court since 2018.
+Michael MacGrath is an Irish judge who has served as a Judge of the Court of Appeal since July 2024.
+He previously served as a Judge of the High Court from 2018 to 2024.

 Early life

 MacGrath attended University College Dublin from where he received BCL and LLM degrees.
 He subsequently attended the King's Inns.

 Legal career

 He was called to the Bar in 1984 and became a senior counsel in 2000.
 His practice was predominantly focused on civil law and commercial law.

 He was counsel for the Barr Tribunal and he represented the Attorney General of Ireland and the public interest at the Moriarty Tribunal.

 In addition to his legal practice, he was the chairperson of the Broadcasting Complaints Commission between 2005 and 2009, and was the chair of the Mining Board from 2013.

 MacGrath was a tutor in law at University College Dublin.
 He was the editor of a text on engineering law in 1989.
 He has acted as the external examiner for Tort law the King's Inns since 2009.